18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-web-services-developers-guide/tutorial-part2.rst

         'Not Implemented!'
     end

-    # hanlde requests to /oauth/callback URL.
+    # handle requests to /oauth/callback URL.
 We
     # will tell SmartThings to call this URL with our
     # authorization code once we've authenticated.
     get '/oauth/callback' do